grupy-sanca/caipyra2018/report/report.md

 Some slides available [here](#lightning-talks-2)

+## Sprints

+See above

 ## The little Caipyras :)

-[Grokmaker] (https://grokmaker.com) set up a personalized children's space to encourage parents to participate in the event.
+[Grokmaker](https://grokmaker.com) set up a personalized children's space to encourage parents to participate in the event.

 _GrokTrip_, Grokmaker's mobile unit, provided a safe space for participants to leave their sons and daughters entertaining with creative activities created by education experts, while adults have fun with codes and data.